Letter to Parent Association

 Current School Emotional Education

 The majority of school program and therapeutic programs are now focused on managing the symptoms of emotional distress.
 Breathing techniques, gratitude journals, reframing problems, prescribed medications are all methods to manage symptoms of distress.
-These are easy to teach, or ingest, but they don’t get to the underlying issue; Why am I anxious or Why am I depressed or simply What is going on.
-This trend of symptom management strategies is starting to hurt our children because it’s not balanced with knowledge on how to process their feelings; so kids can stay stuck managing and coping with symptoms instead of processing their feelings and building resilience.them.
+These are easy to teach, or medicate, but they don’t get to the underlying issue; Why am I anxious or Why am I depressed or simply What is going on.
+This trend of symptom management strategies is starting to hurt our children because it’s not balanced with knowledge on how to process their feelings to get to the why; so kids can stay stuck managing and coping with symptoms instead of processing their feelings and building resilience.

 Parents have echoed similar sentiments, sharing how much the program has positively impacted their children.